 The Northern Colorado Plateau Network (NCPN), which is part of the National Park Service’s Inventory & Monitoring Program, collects long-term data on a variety of natural resources.
 Ecologists then organize, analyze, and synthesize those data and provide the results to park staff.
 The information collected can provide early warning of ecosystem changes, allowing park managers to develop mitigation measures and reduce management costs.

 At Hovenweep National Monument, the network monitors climate, land surface phenology, landscape dynamics, springs and seeps, and water quality.
 To complete its work, the network collaborates with—and relies on help from—park staff as well as staff from other federal and state agencies, non-profit organizations, and universities.
-To learn more, visit the network’s web site or review Annual Reports of this and other research here.
+To learn more, visit the network’s web site.
+You can also read through recent publications or check the park's species lists.